 As we’re on the subject, I’ll also mention that I’ve revamped the diet guidelines I use for my female clients.
 For example, the fasted phase is now 14 hours by default, not 16 hours which is the case for men.
 This has brought about much greater diet compliance and less negative symptoms among women.
 The rationale for changing the guidlines makes a lot of sense based on the amount of feedback I’ve been getting, as well as my research on the topic.
 It turns out that women has lower plasma glucose concentrations than men after the same time spent fasting.
 In practical terms, this means that women in general are more likely to get moody and hungry if they go too long without feeding, while men can go longer without experiencing any negative effects, and this is exactly what I’ve been seeing.
 Men can do 16 hours quite easily, not so with women; for them, 14 hours is the sweet spot.

-Leigh Peele: I know we have talked about fat loss a lot, but IF can also be a really great approach to maintenance as well correct?
+Leigh Peele: I know we have talked a lot about fat loss, but IF can also be a really great approach to maintenance as well, correct?

 It wasn’t until I settled into the IF lifestyle that I was able to maintain low body fat with ease; in the past, I felt the constant focus on meals only made me crave more food, yet never left me fully satisfied.
 Based on feedback from numerous enthusiasts, I know that a lot of people are dealing with this issue.